Here’s how to name drop a referral in a cover letter:

 For example, you can simply say:

-My name is Zander Blom, and your colleague, Eugene Tan, recommended I apply for the open Bank Teller position that you’re advertising.
+My name is Zander Blom, and your colleague, Eugene Tan, recommended I apply for the open Bank Teller position.

 This introduction is simple and to the point.
-You introduce yourself and give the hiring manager a name in their company who they can speak to about your background.
+You introduce yourself and give the hiring manager a name in their company who can speak about your background.

-If you’re sending an attached cover letter by email, mention your referral’s name in both the email body text and your attached cover letter because the hiring manager may —
+If you’re sending your cover letter by email, mention your referral’s name in both the email body text and your attached cover letter because the employer may:

-Frequently asked questions about name dropping referrals in your cover letter
+Frequently asked questions about listing a referral in your cover letter

 What does “referred by” mean in a job application?